There is something that fluctuates even more than the stock market in investing – and that’s investor sentiment.

-Once you’ve been around the investment block a few times, it’s hard to take textbook economics – with its calm and collected Vulcan investors and its perfect pricing – very seriously.
+Indeed once you’ve been around the investment block a few times, it’s hard to take old-fashioned textbook economics – with their purely rational Vulcan investors and perfect pricing – very seriously.

-Just as there’s a business cycle, there’s clearly an investment sentiment cycle, which sees the emotions of investors surge and wane as they lurch from fear to greed and back again.
+I’ve observed that just as there’s a business cycle, there’s an investment sentiment cycle.
+This cycle sees the emotions of investors wax and wane as they lurch from fear to greed and back again.

-In other words, a share’s price may well reflect everything that’s known about an asset – including the fact that half the people buying it are irrationally exuberant first-time traders without a clue.
+A share’s price may well reflect everything that’s publicly known about the asset.
+This may even include the knowledge that half the people buying it are doing so irrationally.

 Hunting for highs and lows

-It’s only in retrospect that you can clearly read back any particular cycle of fear and greed – even when you understand that bull and bear markets are at least partly emotional, and you’re alert to all the signs.
+For starters it’s only in retrospect that you can clearly read back a cycle of fear and greed – even when you understand that bull and bear markets are at least partly emotional, and you’re alert to all the signs.

-Often you’ll see optimism and reckless trading long before a particular market tops out.
-The great economist Keynes said “the market can remain irrational long after you can remain solvent”; what he didn’t mention was that even if you avoid betting against a crazy market, you can still feel pretty lousy in your haughty solvency when everyone else is making out like bandits.
+Betting against the market is always risky, both financially and emotionally.
+The great economist John Maynard Keynes said “the market can remain irrational long after you can remain solvent”.
+But what Keynes didn’t mention was that even if you avoid betting against a crazy market, you can still feel pretty lousy in your haughty solvency for as long as everyone else is making out like bandits.

 These people (maybe you’re one?) will tell you earnestly that oil shares are the only game in town, and peak oil makes all other investments irrelevant.